-How to plant a flower garden with the top 5 varieties of annual flower that you can sow from seed right in the garden, after the average last frost date for your area.
+Plant a flower garden with the top varieties of annual flower that you can sow from seed right in the garden, after the average last frost date for your area.
 Follow the instructions on the seed packet.
 All these plants need full sun.

 Zinnias: Plant zinnias in mixed plantings with other summer-blooming annuals, or place small groups of zinnias among perennials.
 They are at home in cottage and children’s gardens, and they are often grown in cutting gardens.

 Marigolds: Add to sunny beds, borders and containers.
 Plant marigolds with both sun-loving annuals and perennials in your garden.
 Marigolds combine well with lavenders, salvias or sages, cosmos, daylilies, coreopsis, and nasturtium.

 Cosmos: Tall cosmos add a soft, airy touch to the back of an annual or mixed border.
 You can also use them as a fast-growing annual hedge or in a cutting garden.
 Shorter cultivars of both species are ideal near the front of the border, in containers, or as edgings.

 Morning Glories: Morning Glory vines need little care and are easy to grow.
 Plants can self-sow so allow some to set seeds at the end of the season if you would like it to come back next year.
 If you would like to prevent self-sowing, remove seed pods before the seeds are released.